melinapaul/td-laraveltest/README.md

 *Melina Devaraj*

-There is no need to run any SQL commands as everything is done via migrations.
-Please create an empty database in a MYSQL instance using:
+There is no need to run any SQL commands to create tables as everything is done via migrations.
+You need a MYSQL Database, To create an empty database in a MYSQL instance, run the command:

-`CREATE DATABASE DB_NAME`
+`CREATE DATABASE db_name`

 Update connection details in the `.env` file and run the following commands in the project directory to install dependencies and create necessary tables: